firejoust/mineflayer-movement/README.md

   .weight(number)    // multiplier for final cost
-  .radius(number)    // how far each raycast will travel .height(number)    // maximum height that raycasts can climb blocks .increment(number) // distance between block checks
+  .radius(number)    // how far each raycast will travel .height(number)    // maximum height that raycasts can climb blocks .count(number)     // how many raycasts in a particular direction .increment(number) // distance between block checks

 bot.movement.heuristic.register('danger')